wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 !!! question

-    Just like previous exercises, edit element names in the mapping file according to the CSV data.
+    Just like previous exercises, edit the element names in the mapping file according to the CSV data.

 !!! note

-    Make sure that `number_header_rows` and `column_names_row` are correct.
+    Ensure that `number_header_rows` and `column_names_row` are correct.

 Convert the CSV data data to BUFR format.